 Most wedding receptions have a table full of snacks for that mid-dance-a-thon slump.
 You know, bowls of peanuts, popcorn, chips and dip, that sort of thing.
 But your reception is going to take it to the next level.
 Imagine hitting the P.A. system at your wedding to say, “ladies and gentlemen, the food truck has arrived outside!”
 Just stick to foods that people in formal wear can eat standing up–think tacos, burritos, things on-a-stick–and a food truck will be a solid hit.
 Websites like roaminghunger.com can help find the just-right vendor, or you can contact your favorite food truck provider directly and ask about catering the event.

 Ferris Wheel: The Ultimate in Cool Reception Ideas

 - Cost: $1500 and up (rental)

 It may be a budget-breaker, but you can’t top a 25-foot Ferris wheel for the wow factor.
 You’ll capture some truly memorable moments with pictures and video of you and your guests riding up and around, especially as it gets dark outside and the whole thing lights up.
 Expect to pay a delivery fee plus a rental fee, and bonus points for providing cotton candy for your guests to munch as they ride back into their childhoods on the Ferris wheel.

 In the age of the Internet, if you can imagine bringing it to your reception, odds are someone can provide it if the price is right.
-This list is a great jumping-off point, but indulge your imagination and see what else you can think of.
+This list of cool reception ideas is a great jumping-off point; but indulge your imagination and see what else you can think of.
 Casino games?
 An arcade?
 Bumper boats?
 After all, once the wedding is done, you’ve earned a truly epic party.